microsoft/hlsl-specs/proposals/0001-hlsl-namespace.md

 ambiguity and will prevent common errors in the future as HLSL becomes more C++-like.

+We have also received requests in the past to allow developers to define their own versions of built-in functions.
+Moving the built-in versions into a namespace will enable this use case as well.

 ## Proposed solution

 Each HLSL data type and builtin function will be moved from global scope to the